Avion Express ended 2018 with record results and new clients

 The increase in production was driven by the airline’s significant growth during 2018.
 In the summer of 2018, Avion Express reached its all-time largest fleet of 18 Airbus A320 family aircraft, while the average number of aircraft in its fleet grew by over 20% compared to 2017.

 “The fleet expansion and the production increase, which we managed to achieve during 2018, became possible due to the increasing popularity of ACMI services among airlines and constant efforts of our team,” says Avion Express CEO Darius Kajokas.
 “We try to work to our full potential season after season, so it is great to see that these efforts pay off.”

 Avion Express is constantly reaching to expand its client base.
 This winter Avion Express plans to start operations for Onur Air, a low-cost airline based in Turkey.
 The two airlines signed a leasing agreement for 2 Airbus A321 aircraft.
 One of these aircraft will start flying for Onur Air this winter, while the other is set to start operations in mid-April.

-Avion Express is the largest narrow-body ACMI operator in the world successfully working with clients in Europe, South America, and Asia-Pacific.
+Avion Express is an experienced narrow-body ACMI operator successfully working with clients in Europe, South America and Asia-Pacific.
 In 2018 Avion Express reached its largest fleet of 18 Airbus A320 family aircraft.